This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 Fexofenadine (Telfast)

-• Treats allergy symptoms
+• Treats symptoms of hay fever

 More Info